Baltimore and New York Railway: Background

 A controlling interest in the SIRTR was obtained by the B&O in November 1885 through purchases of stock.
 On November 21, 1885, at a stockholders' meeting of the SIRTR, an agreement by which the B&O would lease the SIRTR for 99 years was unanimously approved.
 The B&O acquired half of the $500,000 stock of the SIRTR, and the B&O guaranteed the interest and principal on the SIRTR's bonds, which were estimated to total $2 million.
 In addition, SIRTR stockholders were guaranteed to receive as much revenue from through-traffic as they currently got from local traffic.
 The sale of SIRTR stock would pay for the completion of the SIRTR's North Shore Branch, a bridge across the Arthur Kill, terminal facilities, and waterfront property already acquired.

 As part of the deal, the B&O also acquired the ferries owned by the SIRTR, the dock facilities it contracted from, over 150 acres of land, and approximately 2 miles of deep port water front.
 The agreement would give the B&O access to Staten Island's waterfront on New York Harbor, where it could construct terminal facilities for the shipment, storage, and reception of freight, eliminating the expensive cost of using facilities in Brooklyn and New York, and saving money on charges such as rehandling and lighterage.
 This would allow the B&O to compete with the Pennsylvania Railroad (PRR) in the freight business.
 The SIRTR's acquisition by the B&O would provide it access to the larger railroad's financial resources.

 Following the confirmation of the contract by the SIRTR, it was revealed that the shareholders of the B&O had unanimously ratified the agreement with the SIRTR at their annual meeting on November 16.
 Following the ratification of the deal by the SIRTR, a new board of directors of that company was elected, consisting of seven B&O directors and six of the old SIRTR directors.

-The B&O planned to construct an 18-mile line from the Reading Railroad at Bound Brook to Elizabeth for $1.5 million.
+The B&O planned to construct an 18-mile line from the Philadelphia and Reading Railway at Bound Brook to Elizabeth for $1.5 million.
 A bridge would be constructed across the Arthur Kill from Elizabeth to connect to the SIRTR.
 Wiman needed the proceeds of the sale to pay for the construction of the North Shore Branch.
 The funds also helped pay for the construction of a bridge over the Kill Van Kull, the acquisition of 2 miles of waterfront property, and for terminal facilities at St. George.
 The bridge was estimated to cost less than $300,000.